 Phthalates, or dialkyl or alkyl aryl esters of 1,2-benzenedicarboxylic acid, are a family of compounds used in a variety of applications such as plasticizers in polyvinyl chloride, and additives in lubricant, paints, pesticides, and personal care products.
 With studies suggesting toxicity in animals, high potential of human exposure from consumer products, and widespread presence in the general population in the US, the use of phthalates and their metabolites is facing increasing scrutiny from the scientific community and regulators as a potential public health issue.
 Although phthalates are metabolized and excreted quickly they are suspected to have estrogenic activity.

-Phthalate ester metabolites are also analyzed by AXYS — We provide low-level measurement of mono phthalate esters and their conjugates in aqueous samples by LC-MS/MS instrumentation for use in specialized research such as Body Burden studies.
-AXYS has analyzed mono phthalate esters and metabolites in urine since 2006.
+Phthalate ester metabolites are analyzed by SGS AXYS — We provide low-level measurement of mono phthalate esters and their conjugates in aqueous samples by LC-MS/MS instrumentation for use in specialized research such as Body Burden studies.
+SGS AXYS has analyzed mono phthalate esters and metabolites in urine since 2006.
 Typical reporting limits are in the ng/mL range.

 AXYS Supports SFU Study for Biomonitoring

 Since 2008, AXYS has been providing Phthalate metabolite analysis of paired infant and maternal urine in support of the longitudinal CHILD program conducted through Simon Fraser University and partners including Health Canada.
 More than 5000 samples were analyzed for SFU over an eight year period from 4 collection sites (Vancouver, Edmonton, Winnipeg, and Toronto), then analyzed over a 3 month period at AXYS.